 These include workforce issues, supply chain challenges, funding concerns, and other related matters.
 In the following pages you will find FundThough’s thought leadership, links to outside resources, and the tools you need to succeed in the months ahead.

-If you have additional questions or concerns, please contact FundThrough’s support team at [INSERT] or [email protected]
+If you have additional questions or concerns, please contact FundThrough’s support team at [email protected]

 COVID-19 - The Economic Challenge for Oil and Gas